michaelbuckner/Now-SC/README.md

 1. Go to GitHub Settings > Developer settings > Personal access tokens
 2. Generate a new token with `repo` scope
 3. Copy and set as environment variable

+When a project is created with GitHub integration:
+- An empty private repository is created on GitHub
+- Git is initialized locally with the remote origin set
+- No files are committed or pushed automatically
+- You have full control over what and when to commit

 ### Using .env File
 You can also create a `.env` file in your project directory: